victorgppcom/victorgppcom/README.md

 ### Hi there 👋

 My name is Victor Silva.
-I have a Bachelor's Degree in Science and Technology and Telecommunications Engineering from federal university of Rio Grande do Norte - Brazil.
+I have a Degree in Science and Technology and Telecommunications Engineering from federal university of Rio Grande do Norte - Brazil.

 ### Social Networks